kruzzz04/railway_ticketing_system/README.md

 options.
 It works from the entering of user details, to payment, to printing of tickets and other operations are available as well.

-For Further Details About the Project, Please Refer to the Project Report File Attached.